p1timmy/DBTweetScheduler/README.md

 # Timmy's Danbooru Twitter Bot

 A Danbooru Twitter bot using a set hourly schedule.
-This is the same exact script that runs the [Anime Schoolgirls Bot](https://twitter.com/AnimeSchoolGirls) on Twitter.
+This is the same exact script that runs the [Anime School Girls Bot](https://twitter.com/AnimeSchoolGirls) on Twitter.

 ## Requirements